Azure/azure-sdk-for-js/sdk/schemaregistry/schema-registry-avro/README.md

 By default, the serializer will create messages structured as follows:

-- `body`: a byte array containing data in the Avro Binary Encoding.
+- `data`: a byte array containing data in the Avro Binary Encoding.
 Note that it is NOT Avro Object Container File.
 The latter includes the schema and creating it defeats the purpose of using this serializer to move the schema out of the message payload and into the schema registry.